Supersport World Championship

 The Supersport World Championship is a road racing series recognised by the FIM (International Motorcycling Federation) for mid-sized production-based models.
 It is held in conjunction with the Superbike World Championship.
 The participating machines are regulated to ensure that machine performance is balanced, making it a race that tests the riders’ skill.

 Kawasaki has won the Riders’ Championship four times, and the Manufacturers’ Championship three times in the Supersport World Championship.
-For the 2025 season, the Kawasaki WorldSPP Team, supported by the European subsidiary Kawasaki Motors Europe N.V.
+The Kawasaki WorldSPP Team, supported by the European subsidiary Kawasaki Motors Europe N.V.
 (KME), will compete with the Ninja ZX-6R.
-The Supersport 300 World Championship, which is contested by machines based on commercially available 300cc to 400cc motorcycles, has also been held in conjunction with the Superbike World Championship since 2017.
-The team supported by KME, currently racing with the Ninja 400, has been successful, winning the Riders’ Championship five times, and the Manufacturers’ Championship six times.

 Endurance World Championship